 - Till the New online submission begins old procedure will follow:

 The Annual Quality Assurance Report (AQAR) for the 2017-2018 is submitted in the previous format; hence the old procedure of word file submission will be accepted up to December 2018.
+Considering the request from various Higher Education Institutions AQAR e-mail submission is extended up to 31st January 2019.

 Institutions are advised to look in to the NAAC website for announcement of launch of online AQAR application in NAAC website.